the-turing-way/the-turing-way/book/website/community-handbook/style/style-figures.md

 In general, make sure to always cite the image properly as directed by the image owners.
 "Image from the internet" is not enough.

-## Image type, file size and location
+## Image type, file name, size and location

 Please upload `.jpg` or `.png` files that are under 1MB to allow them to load faster in the online book.
 If your file is larger than 1MB, please use a local image editing tools, or online tool like [IMG2GO](https://www.img2go.com/compress-image) to compress your file.

+To name your image file, please use all-lowercase and separate words with hyphens.
 Every image file used in this book should be located in the file `_figure-list.md` in the directory `book/website/figures` of our [GitHub Repository](https://github.com/alan-turing-institute/the-turing-way/tree/master/book/website/figures).
 If you use a new image file, please add the file in the `figures` directory, and add details in the `_figure-list.md`.